Santee, California: High schools

 On March 5, 2001, 15-year-old Charles Andrew Williams opened fire in a boys' bathroom and a grass quad area at Santana High School.
 Two students died and thirteen students were wounded.
 He pleaded guilty to the shooting and was sentenced to 50 years to life in prison.

 Infrastructure

 Transportation

 State Route 52 was extended eastward through the city from its former terminus at State Route 125 to State Route 67 on the city's east side.
 The city is bisected by four main thoroughfares: Mast Boulevard and Mission Gorge Road traverse east and west, while Magnolia Avenue and Cuyamaca Street cross north and south.
-Santee also is the eastern terminus of the San Diego Metropolitan Transit System (MTS) Green Line trolley route, which connects East County to Old Town and downtown San Diego.
+Santee also is the northeastern terminus of the San Diego Metropolitan Transit System (MTS) Copper Line trolley route, which connects Santee to El Cajon, where it connects to the Green Line and Orange Line which connect East County to Old Town and downtown San Diego.
 MTS also provides bus service.
 Gillespie Field, the oldest and largest of eight commercial aviation airports operated by San Diego County, is located on Santee's southern border with the city of El Cajon.
 The airport serves as a hub for local businesses.